Maja-Jer/photo_sessions/README.md

 As a user accessing this site from a mobile phone or tablet, I want the site to have been designed responsively so that it is still easy to navigate and use on my smaller devices.

 As a regular user of the Photo Sessions website, I expect to be able to connect to the social media channels, to keep up to date with new entries on the site.

-As a user of Photo Sessions, I expect to be able to easily get in contact via a contact form, register, create an account
+As a user of Photo Sessions, I expect to be able to easily register, create an account

 As a registered user, I expect to be able to view my past orders